DefectDojo/django-DefectDojo/KUBERNETES.md

   --set createMysqlSecret=true \
   --set createPostgresqlSecret=true
 ```
+Note that you need only one of:
+- postgresql or mysql
+- rabbitmq or redis

 It usually takes up to a minute for the services to startup and the
 status of the containers can be viewed by starting up ```minikube dashboard```.